irfanhakim-as/orked/README.md

 > [!IMPORTANT]
 > This requires a registered Cloudflare account which could be [acquired](https://dash.cloudflare.com/sign-up) for free.

+- [cert-manager](https://cert-manager.io) is a powerful and extensible X.509 certificate controller for Kubernetes and OpenShift workloads.
+It will obtain certificates from a variety of Issuers, both popular public Issuers as well as private Issuers, and ensure the certificates are valid and up-to-date, and will attempt to renew certificates at a configured time before expiry.

-- This script automates the setup and configuration of [cert-manager](https://cert-manager.io) in a Kubernetes cluster, using [Cloudflare](https://www.cloudflare.com) for DNS validation.
+- This script automates the setup and configuration of cert-manager in a Kubernetes cluster, using [Cloudflare](https://www.cloudflare.com) for DNS validation.
 It ensures that cert-manager is correctly installed, configured, and integrated with Cloudflare for issuing [Let's Encrypt](https://letsencrypt.org) certificates.

 - From the root of the repository, run the [script](./scripts/cert-manager.sh) on the Login node: